muritane/coordination-architecture/topological_independence.md

 Topological independence is not escape, defiance, or superiority.

-It is a **topological property**: narrative constraints no longer bind execution.
+It is a **topological reconfiguration**: narrative constraints no longer bind execution.

-This reconfiguration is destabilizing to narrative-based domains but structurally legitimate.
+This destabilizes narrative-based coordination, but remains structurally legitimate.

-Interpretive power can only bind those who accept it.
+Interpretive power binds only those who accept it.
 Execution binds regardless of acceptance.